ropensci/plater/blog-post.md

 ## `plater` to the rescue

-The solution came from the plates themselves: store the data in the shape of the plate and then transform it into a tidy shape.
+The solution came from the plates themselves: store the data and mapping in the shape of the plate and then transform it into a tidy shape.
 Scientific instruments often provide data in the shape of a plate, in fact: you get back a spreadsheet with a grid of numbers shaped like your plate, with a cell for each well.

-My first step was to google around and figure out a convenient way of converting from one of those grids to a data frame with two columns: one of plate IDs and one of the numbers.
+My first step was to write a function to convert one of those grids to a data frame with two columns: one of plate IDs and one of the numbers.

 So now I could take a `.csv` file with plate-shaped data and convert it into tidy form and connect it with the well ID.
 It didn't take long for me to start creating `.csv` files with sample and treatment information as well and then merging the data frames together.
 Now I could create plate maps really easily because they looked just like the plate I did the experiment in.

 ## A package takes shape

-With time and feedback from others in the lab, I experimented and refined the system.
+With time and feedback from others in the lab, I refined the system.
 Instead of creating separate files for each variable (treatment, sample, data, ...), everything could go in one `.csv` file, with sequential plate layouts for each variable.
-I started calling this `plater` format and storing all of my data that way.
+I started calling this the `plater` format and storing all of my data that way.

-Eventually, I boiled it down to this:
+Eventually, I boiled it down to a small set of functions:

 * `read_plate`: takes a `plater` format file and gives you a tidy data frame
 * `read_plates`: takes multiple `plater` format files and gives you a big tidy data frame